 Have you ever wondered why, how, or when anyone ever gets around to budgeting?
 Well, my husband and I have now successfully budgeted for more than half a decade and we believe it is the biggest reason that we have been as successful in marriage and finances as we have.
 In this series, I will be covering not only why you should budget, but also how and when to budget.
 I know that this is a topic that isn’t always fun, but I think a necessary part of adulting.

 Let’s get right to it.

 Have you ever noticed that money kind of disappears whenever you have some?

 I have.
-I have noticed that unless you are an extremely tight fisted person, it doesn’t really matter how much money you, it always seems to disappear and there is never enough.
+I have noticed that unless you are an extremely tight-fisted person, it doesn’t really matter how much money you have, it always seems to disappear and there is never enough.
 As the saying goes, there is often more month left at the end of the money.

 Sounds kind of hopeless, doesn’t it?
 Please read on…

 Before our marriage, my future husband took on two very large things.

 He bought a house and a brand, new car.
 When he did the math beforehand, it looked like it was completely doable.
 We then got married, within the year.
 (We weren’t dating when he bought the house or car.
 We did it all pretty fast!)
 Let’s just say, after getting married, we learned pretty quickly that his math was missing a lot of things.
 It didn’t matter that I was bringing another income into the situation, he had overextended himself.
 Of course, with us getting married, this also became my problem.
 Even though I was bringing another income into the marriage, I was also bringing another car payment in as well.
 We learned pretty quickly that we would have to become a one-car couple, so we sold my car.
 This helped things some, but it was pretty tight at our house for 5 years.